justNotherbot/allocWrapper/README.md

 ## General description

-This is the README for your extension "allocWrapper".
 This plugin can add standard induced code for dynamic allocation in the C language.

 ## Author data
 ### Full name